 You may have been suffering with chronic neck and back pain for years, or you may be new to this game and just beginning to get aches and pains.
 In either case, flexibility training is the answer for you.
 Believe it or not, most of these nagging aches and pains are reversible with proper corrective training.
 Corrective training is a balance of strength training and flexibility training that is customized to meet your particular needs.
-Following your personal assessment, you will be able to identify the areas that need stretching as well as those that need strengthening.
-There are several different types of stretching; selfmyofacial release, static stretching, and dynamic stretches.
+There are several different types of stretching; self-myofacial release, static stretching, and dynamic stretches.
 Each of these methods is described below.